diegoarmino/tdentrack/docs/MANUAL.md

 ORCA's TDDFT state table combines the printed `E(SCF)` with excitation energies, but its final EnGrad energy can include state-independent terms added later, notably D3(BJ).
+ORCA 6.1.1 does not use one invariant energy anchor for every TDA/TDDFT EnGrad path: `FINAL SINGLE POINT ENERGY` and the `.engrad` scalar can represent either the selected state or the reference state even though the force is for the requested excited root.
+The backend therefore parses the numeric dispersion correction, shifts the whole root window by that common amount, and audits whether the final scalar is anchored at root zero or the requested root.
+Energy-only excited-state jobs are checked against the entire parsed window because ORCA may report the first excited state, rather than root zero, as its final scalar.
+The anchor records scalar provenance and does not select the state followed by the optimizer.

-The backend anchors the bootstrap's selected root—and root zero in an energy-only survey—to `FINAL SINGLE POINT ENERGY`, then applies that common correction to every state.
-This preserves excitation energies and puts optimizer energies, descent tests, and fallback ranking on the same total- energy scale.
-The correction and anchor are retained in the audit metadata.
+The raw native-gradient scalar must match either that audited final anchor or the same-geometry selected-state energy.
+It is retained as `last_orca_engrad_energy` on the calculator and in the native ORCA files, while the optimizer result contains only the selected-state energy from the complete root survey and its forces.
+This preserves excitation energies and puts optimizer energies, descent tests, and fallback ranking on the same excited- state energy scale.
+The correction, final scalar, and anchor are retained in the audit metadata.

 Implicit-solvent runs must also set `CPCMEQ` explicitly in the TDDFT block.
 ORCA's job-type defaults differ: an energy-only vertical calculation uses